 Furnace Repair vs. Replacement

-WINTER IS COMING!
-We in Salt Lake County are beginning to experience cooler mornings and evenings.
+Salt Lake County is beginning to experience cooler mornings and evenings.
 Prepare for the cold, bitter Utah weather by contemplating your furnace repair vs. replace needs.
 Is a furnace repair your best choice in the long run, or would a newer system offer you the function and dependability you’ve been eager for?
 The experts at Humphrey Plumbing Heating and Air can help you decide which option is best for you and what best fits in your budget.

 When determining repair vs. replacement, there are many variables to consider:

 How old is your furnace?

 The average life expectancy of your furnace is between 16 and 20 years.
 As your furnace begins to age, problems inevitably occur.
 If your furnace is original to the home, it is probably a builders’ model.
 This is generally the type that is an inexpensive, no-frills furnace.
 It won’t have two stages of heat or a variable speed motor.
 Most are not highly efficient either.
 As with any type of equipment, it is not designed to last forever and will eventually need to be replaced to maintain the quality of your home.
 There comes a time when maintaining an older furnace becomes cost prohibitive, and eventually, a furnace replacement is required.
 Shopping for a replacement furnace in an emergency does not allow time to make your best decision or plan around your finances, so make an educated decision while time still allows!
 Being proactive in replacing your furnace saves you time, money, and unnecessary stress.

 Gas & Electric Bills Rising?

 Furnaces often lose their efficiency as they age (especially if they have not been properly maintained over the years).
-As a result, your furnace may run longer than it necessary to provide the same amount of heat than that of a efficiently-running system.
+As a result, your furnace may run longer than it necessary to provide the same amount of heat than that of an efficiently-running system.
 Rather than spend that extra money on both the heat and electric bill each month, why not replace it with a newer, cost-effective furnace?

 Any Furnace Repairs in the last 2 years?